-Old Syllabus of Record Objectives New Syllabus of Record Objectives At the completion of this course, students will The student will be able to: be able to do: 1.
-Differentiate between the different A. Assess the risks faced by financial types of depository and non-depository institutions, especially banks and select institutions and examine their the appropriate hedging technique to functions, their sources, and usage of cover the risks. funds.
-B. Determine the factors that influence the 2.
-Evaluate major types of risks that each interest-rate level and forecast the institution is exposed to and assess the future trends of interest rates. value of those risks.
-C. Evaluate the instruments, products, and 3.
-Apply the different hedging techniques services offered by the different used to cover these risks and assess financial institutions for investment their effectiveness. purposes.
-4. Distinguish the different financial D. Assess and evaluate the performance of markets, their functions, regulations, the different financial institutions. and instruments and select appropriate instruments to raise or invest funds.
-Additional Objectives For Graduate Students 5.
-Assess the benefits of international diversifications of investments and measure the gains from geographic and industry diversifications.
-6. Identify the different types of derivatives and create securitization based on benefits to the investors.
+- types of depository and non-depository institutions and examine their functions, their sources, and usage of funds. - 2.
+Evaluate major types of risks that each institution is exposed to and assess the value of those risks. - 3.
+Apply the different hedging techniques used to cover these risks and assess their effectiveness. - 4.
+Distinguish the different financial markets, their functions, regulations, and instruments and select appropriate instruments to raise or invest funds.

+Additional Objectives For Graduate Students

+- 5. Assess the benefits of international diversifications of investments and measure the gains from geographic and industry diversifications. - 6.
+Identify the different types of derivatives and create securitization based on benefits to the investors.